DLibatique/LATN102-S20/notes/module-2-tenses.md

 If you need the first person singular present active indicative form of the verb, you automatically have it from the **first principal part** of the dictionary entry.
 For example, with the verb *amō*, *amāre*, *amāvī*, *amātus*, "to love", the first principal part, *amō*, is your first person present active indicative form, which means "I love."

 To form the present indicative in the other persons and numbers in the **1st and 2nd conjugation**, we begin by finding the verb's present stem.
 To find it, you go to the **second principal part** of the verb's dictionary entry and then chop off the final *-re*.
 For example, with the same example verb, we would go to the second principal part, *amāre*, and chop off the final *-re*, which leaves us with the present stem: *amā-*.
+The second conjugation works the same way: for example, with the verb *moneō*, *monēre*, *monuī*, *monitus*, "to warn, advise", the present stem would be *monē-*.

 From there, you add your personal endings, which are shown below (focus on the **bolded** third person forms for the first part of this semester):